Introduction to Concept of Six Sigma

 Below are the 5 phases of six sigma, which are as follows:

 It is extremely important to define the problem that needs to be fixed.
 Leaders have to identify and then address the issue.
 Defining the process which is unproductive is the beginning of this procedure.

 A team has to collect data on the current process that is being performed.
-Only when data is collected it and one has numbers in hand, there can be the scope of improvement.
+Only when data is collected it and one has numbers in hand there can be a scope for improvement.